TeamCity Server - Powerful Continuous Integration and Continuous Delivery out of the box

-Make sure to check generic TeamCity upgrade instructions.
+Make sure to check the generic TeamCity upgrade instructions.

 If you changed the image, you will need to replicate the changes to the new TeamCity server image.
-In general, use Docker common sense in order to perform the upgrade.
+In general, use Docker common sense to perform the upgrade.

-Report issues of suggestions into official TeamCity issue tracker.
+Report issues of suggestions to the official TeamCity issue tracker.